Systems Security Foundations for Agentic Computing: Attacks on Agentic Systems: Case Studies

-\underline{Defense:} Implement fine-grained file system permissions, restricting the agent to only the specific repositories or directories it is currently working on.
+\begin{defensebox} \underline{Defense:} Implement fine-grained file system permissions, restricting the agent to only the specific repositories or directories it is currently working on.
 However, the set of required permissions might depend on the prompt as overly restrictive permissions could impact utility.
-Similar to the preceding attack, a defense that guarantees least-privilege access as defined in \autoref{sec:open-plop} is desirable but hard to realize practically.
+Similar to the preceding attack, a defense that guarantees least-privilege access as defined in \autoref{sec:open-plop} is desirable but hard to realize practically. \end{defensebox}

-\textbf{Claude Code Exfiltration.} Claude Code allowed for data exfiltration via DNS requests~\cite{wunderwuzzi2025claude} (Fig.~\ref{fig:claude-code}).
+\paragraph{Claude Code Exfiltration.} Claude Code enabled data exfiltration via DNS requests~\cite{wunderwuzzi2025claude} (\autoref{fig:claude-code} in \autoref{sec:claude-code}).
 The attack leveraged indirect prompt injection, where a malicious prompt hidden in a code file instructed Claude Code to read sensitive information, such as API keys from a \lstinline!.env! file, and then used an allow-listed command like \lstinline!ping! to send that data to an attacker-controlled server as part of a DNS query (via the inherent \lstinline!nslookup! that occurs).
-The result was the leakage of sensitive information from the developer's machine without their consent.
-Claude code had implemented human approval for many shell commands that could send datt to unknown domains, but mistakenly allowed ping to execute without human approval.
+The result was the leakage of sensitive information from the developer's machine without consent.
+Claude code had implemented human approval for many shell commands that could send data to unknown domains, but mistakenly allowed ping to execute without human approval.

-This violates secure information flow because the environment file contents leaked to an unknown domain.
-It also violated least privilege because the agent may not necessarily need uniform access to all shell commands with the ability to supply unrestricted arguments at all points in time.
+\begin{violationbox} \underline{Violation:} This violates secure information flow because the environment file contents leaked to an unknown domain.
+It also violated least privilege because the agent may not necessarily need uniform access to all shell commands with the ability to supply unrestricted arguments at all points in time. \end{violationbox}